Is this program right for you?

 A: Waiving Prerequisites: Students wishing to have an ICS prerequisite waived in order to take a higher level of ICS at JIBC will need to submit documentation of successful completion of the lower level ICS course for approval by EMD.
 Email documentation to firstname.lastname@example.org.
 Note that having a prerequisite waived does not give the student credit for the waived course.

-Prior Learning Assessments: Students wishing to receive credit for an ICS course taken through a different training provider may do so through JIBC’s Prior Learning Assessment and Recognition (PLAR) process.
+Prior Learning Assessments: Students wishing to receive credit for an ICS course taken through a different training provider that JIBC does not accept, learners may do so through JIBC’s Prior Learning Assessment and Recognition (PLAR) process.
 Note that PLAR credits will be awarded only to those students who have applied for, and been accepted into JIBC credential programs.
 The prior learning assessment for the ICS courses is a Challenge Exam.

 Q: I’VE TAKEN A SIMILAR COURSE AT A DIFFERENT INSTITUTION.
 CAN I GET CREDIT?